zhangzp9970/torchplus/README.md

 * torchplus.nn
   * MSEWithWeightLoss -- Weighted mean square error function.
   * PixelLoss -- Calculates the differences of pixels in two batches of images.
+  * PowerAmplification -- The amplification function proposed in paper "Analysis and Utilization of Hidden Information in Model Inversion Attacks"
 * torchplus.nn.functional
   * Functional implenmentation of MSEWithWeightLoss and PixelLoss, just like torch.nn.functional.
 * torchplus.transforms